ckeditor/labs/README.md

 The following projects can be found in this repository:

-* [`clipboar`](https://github.com/ckeditor/labs/tree/master/clipboar) &ndash; A simple library for handling pasting and dropping into a web page.
+* [`clipboar`](https://github.com/ckeditor/labs/tree/master/clipboar) :boar: &ndash; A simple library for handling pasting and dropping content into a web page.